The German-designed system uses radio frequency technology, rather than radar

 “Aaronia’s unique solution, offered today at our airport, uses [the] latest RF detection technologies and emits no signals,” he explained.

 “Drones [are] not a problem here but what we are trying to do is being proactive,” he added.
-“This is a precautionary measure.”For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“This is a precautionary measure.”transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.